By: Marilyn L. Davis

 - Exploration of the various aspects of the subject

 Although the Internet provides an international platform to write about anything, readers have come to expect interesting content, images that reinforce the words, and quality information.
 It is not enough to have an opinion or even some knowledge about the subject as the writer.
 We have to give readers better-developed information in the post or readers will leave.

 Aldous Huxley, a leading essayist, gives guidance on the subject.
 He notes, “The essay is a literary device for saying almost everything about almost anything”, and adds, “By tradition, almost by definition, the essay is a short piece.”
 Regardless that many sites accept short pieces or that most blog posts are under 2,000 words, we can still give our readers quality research and add interest and value to the post, with short, well-researched pieces.

 Typically, a writer will approach a topic that they are interested in and as such, may have a working knowledge of the subject.
 However, readers are more sophisticated, educated and informed today, and as such, know a cut and paste, a rehash of last week’s news, or if the post is redundant and cliché ridden.
-As of January 6, 2014, 92% of the population has at least some college, and 97% have advanced degrees.
-I can assume that many of those populations also wrote a research paper, and as such, they know what actual research entails.
-Since I am hoping to attract this audience, I am obliged to give them quality, researched information, and not rely on just my personal knowledge of the subject.
+Therefore, we should make every effort to give our readers, quality, researched information, and not rely on just personal knowledge of the subject.